 - Cross the footbridge, turn right and follow the footpath along the beck to Cliff Farm.

 - At the farm, cross the track and continue straight ahead alongside the beck.
-Ignore a public footpath to the left and a bridge on the right (leading to a permissive path)
+Ignore a public footpath to the left and a bridge on the right (leading to a permissive path).
+Go through a kissing gate and continue along the field edge with the beck on your right.

 - At the junction with a road, Sheepwash Lane, turn right and follow the tarmac track to where the road and track turn sharp right.
 Cross the road, with extreme care, and join the path on the other side heading towards the railway line.
 Walk under the railway line and then bear right along a footpath.
 Continue on the path beside the beck past the school to Park Mill and a road.